-2 ADELFE Meta-Model
+2. ADELFE Meta-Model

-ADELFE2 is a methodology devoted to software engineering of adaptive multiagent systems [3], [4].
-Adaptive software is used in situations in which the environment is unpredictable or the system is open.
-To solve these problems ADELFE guarantees that the software is developed according to the AMAS (Adaptive Multi-Agent System) theory [5].
+ADELFE is a methodology devoted to software engineering of adaptive multi-agent systems [2], [1].
+Adaptive software is used in situations in which the environment is unpredictable or the system is open..
+To solve these problems ADELFE guarantees that the software is developed according to the AMAS (Adaptive Multi-Agent System) theory [3].

-According to this theory, building a system which is functionally adequate (which realizes the right desired global function) is achieved by designing agents with a cooperation-driven social attitude.
-Agents composing an AMAS ignore the global function of the system, only pursue a local goal and try to always keep cooperative relations with one another.
-They are called "cooperative agents".
+According to this theory, building a system which realises the right desired global function (which is functionnally adequate) is achieved by designing agents with a cooperation-driven social attitude.
+Agents composing an AMAS are cooperative ones.
+They ignore the global function of the system, only pursue a local goal and try to always keep cooperative relations with one another.

-The MAS meta-model adopted for ADELFE (cf. Figure 1) is fundamentally explained by this specialization of ADELFE and by the features a cooperative agent possesses.
-Its life cycle is a classical one; it consists in having perceptions, taking decisions and then doing actions (perceive-decide-act).
+The MAS meta-model adopted for ADELFE (cf. Figure 1) is explained by the features such a cooperative agent possesses.
+Its lifecycle is a classical one; it consists in having perceptions, taking decisions and then doing actions (perceive-decide-act).

 Besides local cooperation rules are enabling it to detect and solve Non Cooperative Situations (NCS).
-These NCS are cooperation failures (e.g., cooperation protocol not obeyed, unpredictable situations) that are, from its point of view, inconsistent with its cooperative social attitude.
-Different kinds of such failures can be detected according to the context of the concerned application, such as Incomprehension (an agent does not understand a perceived signal), Ambiguity (it has several contradictory interpretations for a perceived signal).
-Incompetence (it cannot satisfy the request of another one), Unproductiveness (it receives an already known piece of information or some information that leads to no reasoning for it), Concurrency (several agents want to access an exclusive resource), Conflict (several agents want to realize the same activity) or Uselessness (an agent may make an action that is not beneficial, according to its beliefs, to other agents).
+These NCS are cooperation failures (e.g., cooperation protocol not obeyed, unpredictable situation...) that are, from its point of view, inconsistent with its cooperative social attitude.
+Different kinds of such failures can be detected according to the context of the concerned application, such as Incomprehension (an agent does not understand a perceived signal), Ambiguity (it has several contradictory interpretations for a perceived signal), Incompetence (it cannot satisfy the request of another one), Unproductiveness (it receives an already known piece of information or some information that leads to no reasoning for it), Concurrency (several agents want to access an exclusive resource), Conflict (several agents want to realise the same activity) or Uselessness (an agent may make an action that is not beneficial, according to its beliefs, to other agents).
 When detecting a NCS, an agent does all it is able to do to solve it to stay cooperative for others.
 For example, faced up with an incomprehension situation, it does not ignore the message but will transmit it to agents that seem (from its point of view) relevant to deal with it.